alaa1355/reading/201/class10.md

 ### Syntax Errors

 Syntax errors are the most common type of error that occurs in any programming language.
-As the name suggests, something incorrect in the syntax of the program body raises this error.
+As the name suggests, something in true in the syntax of the program body raises this error.
 Syntax errors are also known as  **parsing errors**.
-In JavaScript, they occur at the interpretation time.
+In js, they occur at the study time.

-Consider this code segment:
+Consider this code portion:

 This program will raise an error as the closing bracket of the show function is missing.

 ### Runtime Errors

-These type of error occurs during the runtime of the program, after it is interpreted by the compiler.
+These type of error occurs during the runtime of the  platform, after it is interpreted by the compiler.

-Consider this code segment:
+Consider this code portion:

 ![](cc.png)

-Notice that there is no show function defined.
-This program will raise an error at runtime as the function which is not present is called, although the syntax is correct.
+Notice that there is no show function decleard.
+This program will raise an error at runtime as the function which is not present is called, although the syntax is true.

 ### Logical Errors

 These type of errors are the most difficult to find.
-Consider a statement: &#39;&#39;John is playing guitar.&#39;&#39; This statement is logically correct and its syntax is also correct.
-Now consider another statement: &#39;&#39;Guitar is playing John.&#39;&#39; This statement is correct with respect to its syntax but is logically incorrect.
-These types of errors cause a serious problem as they change the whole path of how your program will work.
+Consider a principled: &#39;&#39;John is playing guitar.&#39;&#39; This principled is logically true and its syntax is also true.
+Now consider another principled: &#39;&#39;Guitar is playing John.&#39;&#39; This true is true with respect to its syntax but is logically intrue.
+These types of errors cause a serious problem as they fixx the whole path of how your program will work.

-## Methods to Prevent Errors
+## ways to Prevent Errors

-### Onerror() Method
+### Onerror() way

-In this method, an  **error event**  is fired when an error occurs.
-This method also works for those errors caused by external sources.
-Whenever an error is caught, this method tells the developer the line number at which the error has occurred, the file to which the error has occurred and displays a customized error message.
+In this way, an  **error event**  is fired when an error occurs.
+This way also works for those errors caused by external sources.
+Whenever an error is caught, this way tells the developer the line number at which the error has occurred, the file to which the error has occurred and displays a customized error text.

-When the button is clicked, the error message &#39;&#39;An error has occurred.
+When the button is clicked, the error text &#39;&#39;An error has occurred.
 Please resolve&#39;&#39; is displayed.

 **TypeError**